Perry Byerly: Career

 After spending a year as a physics instructor at the University of Nevada, Reno, in 1925 he was appointed a geology instructor at the University of California, Berkeley, and director of the institution's seismic station.
 He took over the job from assistant professor James B. Macelwane, who had left for Missouri.
 In less than a week, severe earthquakes occurred in Montana and Santa Barbara, and Byerly had to manage the press relations for the station.
-The man who hired Byerly was Andrew Lawson, and the two men would become good friends.
+The man who hired Byerly was Andrew Lawson, and the two men became good friends.
 The same year he was married to his first wife, Ardis Gehring, and they had a son, Perry Edward.

-Byerly was named assistant professor in 1927 at University of California, Berkeley, and he would remain on the faculty until 1965.
-The following year he received a Guggenheim Fellowship to study mathematical geophysics at Cambridge, England.
-This ran for a period of twelve months starting in June, 1928.
+Byerly was named assistant professor in 1927 at University of California, Berkeley, and he remained on their faculty until 1965.
+In 1928 he received a Guggenheim Fellowship to study mathematical geophysics at Cambridge, England.
+This ran for a period of twelve months starting in June 1928.
 During this study he primarily collaborated with Harold Jeffreys and Beno Gutenberg.
-The former would become a lifetime friend of Byerly.
+The former became a lifetime friend of Byerly.
 However, in 1929 his wife Ardis died from Hodgkin's disease while in Cambridge.
-He married his second wife, Elsie Gillmor, in 1932 and they would have sons David and Donald.
+He married his second wife, Elsie Gillmor, in 1932 and they had sons David and Donald.
 They were divorced in 1940.
 Byerly married his third wife, Lillian Nuckolls, in 1941.

 For many years he was a consultant for various companies, including the Texas Oil Company and Pacific Gas and Electric Company.
 In 1942 he authored a textbook titled, Seismology.
 Following the Port Chicago disaster in 1944, the U.S. Navy consulted with Byerly.
 Using seismometers, Byerly could determine the sequence and timing of the explosions.
-This analysis would later inform work on the detection of nuclear weapons testing as part of the Comprehensive Test Ban Treaty.
+This analysis later informed work on the detection of nuclear weapons testing as part of the Comprehensive Test Ban Treaty.

 He was elected to the National Academy of Sciences in 1946.
-The same year he became chair of the Berkeley Department of Geology, and would remain so until 1954.
+The same year he became chair of the Berkeley Department of Geology, and remained so until 1954.
 In 1952, he was Condon lecturer in Oregon and was named to his second Guggenheim fellowship.
 He was the Smith-Mundt lecturer at the University of New Mexico in 1954.
 During the International Geophysical Year (1957–1958), Byerly was named chair for the Panel on Seismology and Gravity.
 He served as secretary of Seismological Society of America from 1931 until 1956, and was elected president in 1957.
 From September 1960 to June 1961 he was a lecturer at the University of Cambridge for the Fulbright U.S. Scholar Program.
 He was named emeritus professor at Berkeley in 1965.
+In 1976, Byerly was the first recipient of the Society Medal, awarded by the Seismological Society of America.
+This medal is now called the Harry Fielding Reid Medal.